 Bake for about 20-25 minutes.
 To make sure that they are cooked, insert a thin bladed knife into the centre of one muffin, the knife should come out clean.
 And voilà!
 Let them cool down before removing them from the pan.
 Bon appétit!

-Other recipes you might like
+🍪Other fall recipes you might like

-- 240 g unsweetened apple sauce
+- 240 grams (1 cup) unsweetened apple sauce

-- 50 g arrowroot (see notes below for substitutions)
+- 50 grams (¼ cups + 1 Tbsp) arrowroot (see notes below for substitutions)

 - 1 teaspoon ground cinnamon

-- 1 tablespoon apple cider vinegar (or lemon juice)
+- 1 Tablespoon apple cider vinegar (or lemon juice)

 - 1 teaspoon baking soda